rmustacc/ipd/ipd/0017/README.md

 out of like the emptying of the directory?
 If we do this, should the same optimization be done like systemd?
 If so, should we allow that to be controlled?

+2. What precautions should we take when cleaning up directories specified by a user?
+Should we try to look at the paths and refuse to create or operate on certain prefixes (e.g. `/dev`, `/proc`, etc.)?
+Some of that we won't be able to do until after token expansion of the path has been completed.

+3. How should we handle symbolic links that we encounter while tying to expand the directory path.